 component2as the mandatory components for a project.
 The component

-opt_componentis qualified as an optional one; that means, that compilation can be proceeded anyway, even in case when the latter had not been found.
+opt_componentis qualified as an optional one; this means, that compilation can proceeded regardless of whether the optional component is actually available.

-Next, link an executable to the found library:
+Next up, you need to link an executable to the located library:

 target_link_libraries()shall be placed after

-- All the smart features (e.g refactoring, code completion, etc) shall take effect in all the projects.
+All the smart features (for example, refactoring, code completion, and so on) shall take effect in all the projects.